 Middlesbrough relegation odds are popular, equally Middlesbrough odds to stay up can offer value.

-Middlesbrough Football Club are a Premier League team who are based in Middlesbrough in North Yorkshire.
+Middlesbrough Football Club are a Championship team who are based in Middlesbrough in North Yorkshire.
 They were one of the founding member of the Premier League.
 Promoted to the English top flight again in 2016, Middlesbrough have spent the majority of their history in the top two divisions of English football, with only two seasons spent in the third tier of English football in their professional history.